 Do I need a foreign language course?
 If so, at what level do I start?

 Hesston does not require a foreign language for graduation.
 But taking a language course opens windows into other parts of the world and that’s always a good idea.
 And it may be a requirement at the school to which you will transfer.

 As a general rule, one year of high school foreign language is roughly equivalent to one semester of the same language at the college level.
 If you have no experience, you should begin with a course at the elementary level.
 If you have one year of high school language, you may be ready to enter Hesston’s Spanish sequence at the elementary level during the second (spring) semester.
-With two years of high school language, you may be ready to enroll fall term at the intermediate level.

 How well you are actually prepared to do college level work depends on the quality of your high school language program and the extent to which you have used the language in other settings.
 The foreign language instructor at Hesston College has developed written and oral tests to help determine proper placement.
 If you or your advisor are in doubt about your ability, contact the instructor.
 He or she can help you determine the appropriate level at which to begin.